GrahamPaasch/pattern-pals/README.md

 All features are now powered by a real-time Supabase backend:

 - ✅ **Professional Supabase Backend** with enterprise-grade infrastructure
-- ✅ **Cross-device user discovery** with real-time synchronization
-- ✅ **Live connection requests** with instant delivery and notifications
 - ✅ **Real-time pattern sync** with live learning updates across devices
 - ✅ **Professional security** with Row Level Security policies
 - ✅ **Offline-first architecture** with cloud synchronization when online